s-ajaykumar/NameGPT/README.md

 Scraped the internet using Selenium

 ## Data preprocessing
-Built a tokenizer using BPE(Byte Pair Encoding) algorithm and the data collected.
+Built a tokenizer using BPE(Byte Pair Encoding) algorithm and the data collected.<br>
-Tokenized the data.
+Tokenized the data.<br>
-Added two different start tokens '~', '!' - one for boy names, another for girl names.
+Added two different start tokens '~', '!' - one for boy names, another for girl names.<br>
 Added an end token '.' and padded the inputs with a pad_token

 ## Model building
-Implemented the transformer architecture using Pytorch from scratch.
+Implemented the transformer architecture using Pytorch from scratch.<br>
 Trained with following hyperparameters:

 ### Hyperparameters